Day 8, Tue, 4 November 2014:

 We had to wait for about 30 mins before the other train arrives.
 At about 9.40am, we were all boarded and ready to get to the final stop, Rayoh Railway which is located in Tenom.
 This train is much better as the carriage at the back is one with seats.
 The journey took us about 20 mins when we finally arrives at our last stop, the start to our day.
 Along the way, we were given a peek on the river and as we are getting closer, the water gets more rough and I could feel my stomach churn.

 Padas Water Rafting Centre was located near the train station with just a few minutes of walking from Rayoh Train Station.
 We were shown the place to keep our bags, get changed and sign an indemnity form before we were brought to their briefing area.
 The Centre was kept neat and tidy with the life vest and helmet neatly hanged and arranged onto a clothes rail.
 Once we’re ready with the life vest and helmets on, the instructor brief us on the safety procedure and the proper way to maneuver the raft.
 He did some demonstrations and even cracked up a joke that got us all laughing.
-He did great in letting some tense out from all of our nervous systems.
+It was great in letting some tense out from all of our nervous systems.
 He also roughly taught us the body-rafting position, where you float horizontally on the water along the rapids while hold on to your life vest.

 The 3 of us were paired with another 3 guys from Denmark and Lulu, a Sabahan staff from ‘Dive Down Below’ who is in charge of a group of 10 Denmark friends who are onboard for this activity, of which the 3 guys are grouped with us while the other 7 girls are on another raft.